davidleon2115/davidleon2115/README.md

 - 🔭 I’m currently working on *Portfolio*

-- 🌱 I’m currently learning *Node.js and React*
+- 🌱 I’m currently learning *React Js*

 - 👯 I’m looking to collaborate on *Info page with Typescript*

 - 👨‍💻 All of my projects are available at [Coming soon this link...](Coming soon this link...)

-- 💬 Ask me about *JavaScript,PHP, Laravel, Node and coming soon React*
+- 💬 Ask me about *JavaScript, Vue , Nuxt , PHP , Laravel , Node and coming soon React*

 - 📫 How to reach me *leon95024@gmail.com*